renuo/applications-setup-guide/suggested_gems.md

 end
 ```

-:exclamation: Please follow the guide of each of those gems to know how to properly install it.
+:exclamation: Please follow the guide of each of those gems to know how to properly install it. :exclamation:

-**Note:** Do you know all of them?
+**:bulb:** Do you know all of them?
 Do you know why we'd like them to be included?